schr0841/cnn_project/README.md

 ## Comparison of Chaining and Ensembling Models

-We trained the custom_cnn model and the ResNet50 model on the CT chest scan images in the training_set directory.
+We trained the custom_cnn model and the ResNet50-based model on the CT chest scan images in the training_set directory.
 This directory contained 613 files belonging to four classes.
 Similarly, a testing_set of 315 files belonging to four classes and a validation_set of 72 files belonging to 4 classes, were created for use in validating the model during training, and for evaluating the model after training.
 One class pertained to images without cancer.
 Three classes pertained to one each of three forms of cancer.

 The data sets were generated using the tf.keras.preprocessing.image_dataset_from_directory method.
 This is to say they were not generated using the ImageDataGenerator, as datasets elsewhere in this study were generated.
-Also of note, the image_size was set to (224, 224) in both the custom_cnn_model and the ResNet50 model, because the ResNet50 model expects images of that size.
+Also of note, the image_size was set to (224, 224) because the ResNet50-based model expects images of that size.
 For purposes of consistency, the image_size was set to (224, 224) for the custom_cnn_model as well. label_mode for the three datasets were set to "int" (integer) because images belong to one of four classes.

 ![Screenshot 2024-09-08 163909](https://github.com/user-attachments/assets/f2faf09f-0a55-453d-ad60-ba0415310570)

 ![Screenshot 2024-09-08 165703](https://github.com/user-attachments/assets/b50f6779-3154-4ae8-b0e3-5f56c59ab384)

+# Use of Data Agumentation and Rescaling

+# Modifying the Pretrained ResNet50 model for compatibility with the custom_cnn_model

-To prevent the ResNet50 model itself from generating a classification for the images in the input dataset, we set include_top=False before adding custom layers that would result in a classification output vector.
+To prevent the ResNet50-based model itself from generating a 1,000-classs classification for the chest scan images in the input dataset, we "removed" the output layer of the ResNet50 model by setting include_top=False.
+To enable the ResNet50-based model to generate a four-class classification for our input data, we added some custom layers.  before adding custom layers that would result in a classification output vector.
 To prevent the ResNet50 model from being re-trained from its ImageNet data source, we froze its layers (made them unlearnable) by specifying layer.trainable = False.

 We also added some custom layers to the ResNet50 base_model before compiling and training it.
 ResNet50, when its top layer is excluded, outputs a feature map with shape (7, 7, 2048) It is not designed to classify only four classes of images.
 Adding custom layers to ResNet50 allows us to adapt the pretrained model to fit our specific needs (e.g., completing a four-class classification task, ensembling with the custom_cnn_model, and chaining with the custom_cnn_model).
 Furthermore, the added BatchNormalization and Dropout layers assist with regularizing the model, or improving its generalization on unseen data.
 At the same time, the custom Dense(256) layer reduces the dimensionality of the original ResNet50 model's output, making it more managable for the final output layer which outputs probabilities for each class.